-The Santa Cruz Urgent Care Main Clinic of the Palo Alto Medical Foundation (PAMF) provides high-quality medical care expeditiously and compassionately for both children and adults.
+The Santa Cruz Urgent Care Center of the Palo Alto Medical Foundation (PAMF) provides high-quality medical care expeditiously and compassionately for both children and adults.
 Physicians and nurses work closely as a team to care for each patient.

 About Our Services

 We treat patients of all ages and do not require a physician referral.
 Our services are available to:

 - Everyone, whether you are a regular patient at PAMF or have never visited us before